CChampness/EmployeeCMS/README.md

 [walkthrough video thumbnail](https://watch.screencastify.com/v/fkCqG2D2xHtdTc5TB700)

 ## Issues
-* Currently, the following 5 features are working:
+* Currently, the following 6 features are working:
     * View all employees
     * View all roles
     * View all departments
     * Add employee
+    * Add role
     * Add a department
-* The following 2 features have not yet been implemented:
+* The following  feature has not yet been implemented:
-    * Add a role
     * Update an employee's role

 ## Database schema